kabiiQ/BeatmapExporter/README.md

 ### `collection.db` Export / Merge

-As of version 2.4.0, there is an option to export your osu!lazer beatmap collections into the `collection.db` file format supported by osu! stable.
+As of version 2.4.0, there is an option to export your osu! beatmap collections into the `collection.db` file format supported by osu! stable.

-Only beatmaps that are in an osu!lazer collection (and also selected by the filters you may apply) are included in the collection file.
+Only beatmaps that are in an osu! collection (and also selected by the filters you may apply) are included in the collection file.

 This export mode is also capable of merging with an existing `collection.db` file, if you place it into the export location before running the export.
-This allows you to add your osu!lazer collections into an existing `collection.db` from osu! stable.
+This allows you to add your osu!
+Lazer collections into an existing `collection.db` from osu! (stable).

 While I experienced no scenario that would cause data loss in testing, any time you are messing with a file like this you should definitely back up your original `collection.db` in a different location first.

 ### Skin Export

 As of version 2.7.0, there is an option to export your osu! skins.
-This was added by request to enable recovery of skins from a different lazer folder.
+This was added by request to enable recovery of skins from a different Lazer install.

-# Download/Usage

-Executables are available from the [Releases](https://github.com/kabiiQ/BeatmapExporter/releases) section on GitHub.

-If you are on a Windows system and your osu! database is in the default location (%appdata%\osu), you should be able to simply run the application.
-If you changed the database location when install osu!lazer, the program will be unable to locate it and will prompt you to enter it.

-If you are not on Windows, I included default directories for macOS and Linux and it should automatically work, though I am not personally testing the other platforms.

-You can alternatively run the program with the database folder as the launch argument if you already know it will be in an unusual location and want it to work on launch.
-The database folder needed contains a "files" folder.
-This folder can also be opened from in-game if you moved it and are unsure where it is located.
-If you did not move it, you should not need to worry about this.

-## Running on macOS/Linux
+# Running on macOS/Linux

 ### For macOS (especially 15), the best method seems to be:
 > - Download the latest macOS build from the Releases section.